DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 [...]
 external.metrics.k8s.io/v1beta1
 ```
-The latter will show up if the DCA properly registers as an External Metrics Provider—and if you have the same service name referenced in the APIService for the External Metrics Provider, as well as the one for the DCA on port 443.
+The latter will show up if the Datadog Cluster Agent properly registers as an External Metrics Provider—and if you have the same service name referenced in the APIService for the External Metrics Provider, as well as the one for the Datadog Cluster Agent on port 443.
 Also make sure you have created the RBAC from the Register the External Metrics Provider step.

 - If you see